 She is currently working on her book project Prosthetic Memories, examining the ethics of embodied memory in an age of transnational mobility and biotechnology by examining the diasporic tongue (as both language and organ), animal cloning, and human stem cell research across the United States and South Korea.

-Her next research project examines the relationship between the people with dementia (especially Alzheimer’s disease) and the nonhuman technologies, such as AI, therapy robots, virtual reality devices, and smart cities.
+Her next research project examines the relationship between the people with autism and the nonhuman technologies, such as AI, robots, and smart cities, in conversation with queer-feminist theories, postcolonial critiques, and critical disability studies.

 - “The Biopolitics of Languaging in the Cybernetic Fold: A Decolonial and Queer Ear to the Cosmo-poetics,” a special issue on Biopolitics, Necropolitics, and Cosmopolitics for the Journal of Gender Studies (under final revision)